beaubreedlove/FantasyFootball/rules.md

         1. Best head-to-head record between teams who finished the regular season with the same record
         1. Most points in regular season
         1. Coin flip
+1.  <a id="abandoned-teams">Amandoned Teams</a>
+    1. Managers should keep an eye on their teams at least once a week, set their lineups in a way that they expect to win their games, and add and drop players to prepare to win more games.
+        1. Managers should stay competitive even if they don't think they can improve their changces of making the playoffs or win prizes.
+    1. Teams who fail to stay competitive may be declared abandoned and put through the abandoned team protocol if the following conditions are met.
+        1. A manager in the league accuses a manager of neglecting their team.
+            1. The accusing manager should describe the nature of the neglect.
+        1. Such team has at the time of accusation:
+            1. Won less games than the current 7 seed team.
+            1. Taken action or inaction that has been reversed due to a successful objection.
+    1. A supermajority league vote will take place when a team is placed on abandonment protocol.
+        1. If this vote passes, the accused team will be placed on autopilot.
+        1. For this vote to pass, at least 60% of the managers who aren't already on autopilot, must vote yes.
+    1. When a team is placed on autopilot, the commissioner will set their line up each week in a predetermined fashion described here:
+        1. At time of the start of each game, the starting roster will be set to the players on the team or available on FA that have the greatest Yahoo projection.
+        1. Setting the roster may be done slightly after the game starts so that the projections lock in to their final value before the decision is made and so that any other team not on autopilot may have first dibs on any player.
+        1. If a player must be dropped to accomodate a FA add, the dropped player will be chosen using the following method:
+            1. If any of these exclusions, exclulde all players, then ignore them.
+            1. If at any point, only one player is left, drop him.
+            1. Once enough players are dropped to meet the roster size requirement, stop.
+            1. Exclude dropping any players of any position that would prepare to leave the team in a future state of not being able to fill the team with players projected more than 0 points.
+            1. Exclude dropping any players on Yahoo's can't cut list.
+            1. Drop the remaining player with the smallest maximum projected weekly score left of the weeks leading to week 13 in the regular season and 16 in the playoffs.
+    1. The comissioner may at any time call a majority league vote to take a team off autopilot.
 1.  <a id="outside-influence">Outside influence</a>
     1. No external value to the league, including monetary value, may be exchanged between managers for moves or any other manager decision.
     1. No side bets or games of chance shall be wagered by a manager, aside from those outlined by these rules, that rewards that manager for making a decision that reduces his or her team's chance of winning a match up.